This Grilled Pineapple recipe is a super easy summer dessert! Sweet, warm pineapple drizzled with a brown sugar sauce and topped with ice cream!

 - Watermelon Granita

-Make Grilled Pineapple for an easy dessert that everyone will love!
+Make this Grilled Pineapple recipe for an easy dessert that everyone will love!
 A scoop of vanilla ice cream melts into the brown sugar and butter making the most amazing sauce!

 - 1 pineapple, peeled, cored and cut into 1/2 inch thick slices (you should get about 10 slices of pineapple)